calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

 Computer scientist living in Cambridge, MA.
-I just graduated with my Master's degree from Purdue University and will be joining Draper Laboratory as a Senior Member of the Technical Staff in the formal methods group.
+I just graduated with my Master's degree from Purdue University and have joined Draper Laboratory as a Senior Member of the Technical Staff in the formal methods group.

+I was a software engineer at Holos, a VR startup based in Madison, WI.
+I was brought on as to take Holos' single player VR experience and make it work across the network.
+I achieved this, and also prototyped additional interaction features, such as a VR based file browser, and standard desktop interaction from within VR.
+Holos' software is used for training purposes, and was developed under a contract from the US Air Force to train F-35 fighter jet mechanics.

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.